AndrePhilot/MacroeconMastery/README.md

 4. The chatbot will present a random question from the database based on your selected topic.
 5. Provide your answer, and the chatbot will analyze it to determine its accuracy.
 It will also provide the official answer for reference.
 6. The chatbot will ask if you'd like to continue practicing, and the process repeats.

+## Shopping User Flow

+To engage with our products:
+1. Navigate to 'Products' and select between our selection.
+2. You'll be directed to a Stripe payment page.
+Add your payment details and option.
+3. After the payment is successful, you'll either receive a link to your product or a Google Calendar page where you can book your one-on-one session.

 ## Technology Stack